rudderlabs/rudderstack-docs/destinations/aws-personalize.md

 # AWS Personalize

 [AWS Personalize](https://aws.amazon.com/personalize/), also called as AWS Personalize, is a machine learning service by Amazon.
 It enables you to create high-quality content recommendations, personalized product and marketing promotions, and much more.
-With Amazon Personalize, you can boost your customer engagement and overall business revenue in no time at all.
+With AWS Personalize, you can boost your customer engagement and overall business revenue in no time at all.

-RudderStack allows you to configure Amazon Personalize as a destination to which you can send your event data seamlessly, for personalized recommendation and effective product marketing.
+RudderStack allows you to configure AWS Personalize as a destination to which you can send your event data seamlessly, for personalized recommendation and effective product marketing.

 {% hint style="success" %}
 **Find the open-source transformer code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-transformer/tree/master/v0/destinations/personalize)**.**